bmazzarol/Tuxedo/Tuxedo.SourceGenerator/README.md

 // convert the string to a GuidString var refined = (GuidString)"6192C5ED-505C-4558-B87C-CA6E7D612B31";
 // now we have a valid Guid
-refined.RawValue.Should().Be("6192C5ED-505C-4558-B87C-CA6E7D612B31"); // string
+refined.Value.Should().Be("6192C5ED-505C-4558-B87C-CA6E7D612B31"); // string
-refined.RefinedValue.Should().Be(new Guid(
+refined.AltValue.Should().Be(new Guid(
     "6192C5ED-505C-4558-B87C-CA6E7D612B31")); // guid
 // and can also use custom methods defined on GuidString refined.Bytes.Should().NotBeEmpty();
 refined.IsEmpty.Should().BeFalse();
 ```

-If the alternative refined value is the same as the raw value, then only one
+If the alternative value is the same as the raw value, then only one
-implicit conversion method will be generated for the refined value, not the
+implicit conversion method will be generated for the alternative value, not the
 raw value.

 ## Are these Refinement types?